cheat-sheets/game-theory-cheat-sheet/README.md

 and a characteristic function v: 2 ^ N -> ℝ from the set of all possible coalitions of players to a set of payments that satisfies v(∅)=0.

+Two ways for allocating payoffs:
+ - Shapley value: based on marginal contributions - what does each player contribute to each possible coalition; "fair" distribution.
+ - Core: based on coalitional threats - each coalition must get at least what it can generate alone; "stable" distribution.

 **The Shapley Value** allocates the value of a group according to marginal contribution calculations.

 ![Shapley Value](./assets/coalitional-games/shapley-value.svg)